Eni to buy Italian wind portfolio from Glennmont in green drive

-MILAN (Reuters) - Eni has agreed to buy one of the largest onshore wind portfolios in Italy from fund manager Glennmont Partners as part of plans to expand its green energy business.
+MILAN, July 9 (Reuters) - Eni (ENI.MI) has agreed to buy one of the largest onshore wind portfolios in Italy from fund manager Glennmont Partners as part of plans to expand its green energy business.

 The Italian energy group will buy a 315 megawatt portfolio comprising 13 plants, taking its overall wind capacity in Italy to 350 MW, it said in a statement on Friday without disclosing a price.